Best free PC games to play today

 Before the advent of Dark Seas, you could only get the multiplayer portion of Puzzle Pirates on Steam.
 Now, the single-player mode can be downloaded and installed from Valve’s client as well.

 Best free PC games: 36 - 37

 37. Phantom Dust

-Its development cycle was a disaster, but in the end, the Phantom Dust remaster turned out just fine.
-A new IP in the form of a Japanese budget card game for the original Xbox, it seemed to good to be true when Microsoft revealed back at E3 2014 that a complete remake was in the works… and, as it turns out, it was.
+Despite its development cycle being a disaster, the Phantom Dust remaster still succeeded.
+A new IP in the form of a Japanese budget card game for the original Xbox, it seemed too good to be true when Microsoft announced back at E3 2014 that a complete remake was in the works… and, as it turns out, it was.

-The remake was canned in 2016, but Microsoft still wanted to revive the cult classic one-off.
-As it turns out, the company did so with a remaster, not a remake.
-Luckily, the new version of Phantom Dust for Windows 10 (and Xbox One, for console-goers) doesn’t cost a thing to play unless you opt to purchase some of the in-game “multiplayer cards”.
+The remake was shelved in 2016, but Microsoft still wanted to revive the cult classic one-off.
+And turns out, the company did so with a remaster, instead of a remake.
+Luckily, the new version of Phantom Dust for Windows 10 (and Xbox One, for console-goers) is free to play unless you opt to purchase some of the in-game “multiplayer cards”.

 38. Dwarf Fortress

 Inspiring the creation of Minecraft was no small feat for 2D sandbox game Dwarf Fortress.
 Dubbed a construction and management simulator, Dwarf Fortress took simple text-based graphics and turned it into a reasonably modern, 2006 piece of software.
 It’s often deemed a cult classic, thanks to its open-ended nature, and serves as one of the most iconic examples of a procedurally generated roguelike.

 This means Dwarf Fortress both randomizes its environments and makes the game's permadeath system a much harder problem to avoid.
 This led to the unofficial motto for the game "Losing is fun," which was either ironic or an accurate description of what happens in the game.
 Hard to say either way.